 Earlier this year, my mother-in-law was complaining that she can’t find a suitable cover-up for a wedding she was going to in July, which fitted her and also worked with the dress she was wearing.
 So in jumps the dutiful daughter-in-law with a sewing machine and I offered to make her a bolero jacket to match her dress.
 I love helping people with my sewing skills and seeing them happy with the final result makes me all warm and fuzzy, but I always forget how much I actually dislike the process of getting time to fit and the stress of making things absolutely perfect.
 Every time I say I’m never going to do any unselfish sewing again, and then I succumb repeatedly!
 Nothing doing, I did offer, so now I had to deliver!

 I have this weird thing that the longer I have to complete a project, the more I procrastinate and the more chances there are of a frantic last moment finish.
 I refer you to the wedding dress madness last year, where I was sewing pretty much 24/7 3 weeks before the wedding, though it took 2 years from when we got engaged to when we got married.
-And of course this is exactly what happened here.
+And of course, this is exactly what happened here.
 Sandy, my MIL, got this lovely raw silk fabric in Cambodia at the end of last year, and it’s been sat in one of my fabric cupboard for ages.
 Then I March, I decided to get in gear and started looking for a pattern.
-We did a first toile in April and then a second one in June.
-The wedding was yesterday, so of course I thought that from end of June to end of July I had plenty of time.
+We did a first toile in April and then the second one in June.
+The wedding was yesterday, so of course, I thought that from the end of June to end of July I had plenty of time.
 But then I went on holidays and had a bunch of other travel and social engagement, and before I knew it, I only had a few weeks to go and still at toile stage…

 So, time to get my behind into gear!
 From making the toile, I knew the pattern was pretty easy to put together.
 It’s a bolero type cropped jacket, with princess seams, a shawl collar and long sleeves (view A).